 For males, the systemic NOAEL was 100 ppm (4.5 mg/kg bw/day) and the systemic LOAEL at 300 ppm (14 mg/kg bw/day) based on increased adrenal weight and increased incidence of adrenal vacuolation.
 For females, the systemic NOAEL was 30 ppm (2.1 mg/kg bw/day), and the systemic LOAEL was 100 ppm (7.2 mg/kg bw/day) based on increased incidence of ovarian interstitial gland vacuolation.

-There were treatment-related increases in Leydig cell adenomas noted in males at all doses tested; in luteomas and granuloma cell tumors in the ovaries; uterine adenocarcinomas, and adrenal cortex carcinomas in females.
+There were treatment-related increases in Leydig cell adenomas noted in males; in luteomas and granuloma cell tumors in the ovaries; uterine adenocarcinomas, and adrenal cortex carcinomas in females.
+A treatment-related increase in the incidence of Leydig cell adenomas was observed at the highest dose of 15,000 ppm (equal to 953 mg/kg bw/day).

-III.C.2.
-Mice

-In an 18-month carcinogenicity study, groups of 51 male and 51 female CrI:CD-1 (ICR) mice were fed diets containing Broflanilide at dietary inclusion levels of 0, 200, 1500 or 7000 ppm for 78 weeks, equivalent to 0, 21, 157, and 745 mg/kg/day for males and 0, 22, 172, and 820 mg/kg/day for females, respectively.
-There were no treatment-related effects on mortality, clinical signs, body weight, food consumption, ophthalmology, urinalysis, or hematological findings.
+In an 18-month carcinogenicity study, groups of 51 male and 51 female CrI:CD-1 (ICR) mice were fed diets containing Broflanilide at dietary levels of 0, 200, 1500 or 7000 ppm for 78 weeks, equivalent to 0, 21, 157, and 745 mg/kg/day for males and 0, 22, 172, and 820 mg/kg/day for females, respectively.
+There were no treatment-related effects on mortality, clinical signs, body weight, food consumption, ophthalmology, urinalysis or hematological findings.
 There was no treatment related on neoplastic and non-neoplastic lesions at any dose in either sex.
-Under the conditions of this study, the systemic NOAEL was established at 745 mg/kg bw/day for males and 172 mg/kg bw/day for female mice based on increased adrenal weight and slight increased incidence of ovarian cysts, adrenal hemopoiesis and inflammatory cell foci in the adrenal noted at 820 mg/kg bw/day (female systemic LOAEL).
+Under the conditions of this study, for males, the systemic NOAEL was established at 745 mg/kg bw/day; a LOAEL was not established.
+For females, the systemic NOAEL was established at 172 mg/kg bw/day and the LOAEL was 820 mg/kg bw/day based on increased adrenal and ovarian weights and slight increased incidence of ovarian cysts, adrenal hemopoiesis and inflammatory cell foci in the adrenal glands.
 There was no evidence of carcinogenicity at any dose level in either sex.